Global Crop Monitor

 Regional Outlooks

-In North America, the two-week forecast (Figures 1 & 2) indicates potential areas of above-average precipitation over parts of northern California in the US, while below-average precipitation over the US southwest.
-During the same time, temperatures are likely to be above-average in the western US and Canada, while below-average over the US Midwest and mid-Atlantic.
-The long-term June-July-August 2024 forecast (Figures 3 & 4) shows a leaning toward below-average precipitation over the US southwest.
-During the same time, temperatures are likely to be above-average across both Canada and the US, particularly along the East Coast and the Rockies.
+In North America, the two-week forecast (Figures 1 & 2) indicates potential areas of below-average precipitation over western and central Canada, and southwest and southeast US.
+During the same time, temperatures will likely be above-average across most of central and eastern Canada, and most of the central and eastern US.
+The long-term November-December-January 2025 forecast (Figures 3 & 4) shows a leaning toward below-average precipitation over the southern and eastern US, while above-average precipitation is likely across Canada.
+During the same time, temperatures are likely to be above-average across the southern US.
 For further details, see the CM4AMIS Regional Outlook for the US.

-Figure 3: Probabilistic forecast for most likely June-July-August (JJA) 2024 rainfall tercile, based on May conditions.
+Figure 3: Probabilistic forecast for most likely ONovember-December-January (NDJ) 2025 rainfall tercile, based on October conditions.
 The white colour indicates that there is no dominant category across the model forecasts.
 Source: WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble

-In Southeast Asia & Oceania, the two-week forecast (Figures 1 & 2) indicates potential below-average precipitation over southern Vietnam, southern Thailand, Indonesia, and Malaysia.
-During this time, temperatures are likely to be above-average over Myanmar, northwest Thailand, the Philippines, Malaysia, Indonesia, and Papua New Guinea.
-The long-term June-July-August 2024 forecast (Figures 3 & 4) indicates likely above-average precipitation over southern Thailand, northern Indonesia, and Malaysia, while below-average over the Philippines, and southern Indonesia.
-During the same time, temperatures are highly likely to be above-average across the entire region except for western Indonesia.
-For further details, see the CM4EW regional outlooks for Southeast Asia.
+In Southeast Asia & Oceania, the two-week forecast (Figures 1 & 2) indicates potential above-average precipitation over western and eastern Indonesia, southern Papua New Guinea, and western and eastern Australia, while below-average over the Philippines, northern Papua New Guinea, northern Australia, and central New Zealand.
+During this time, temperatures are likely to be above-average over Myanmar, Thailand, Laos, Cambodia, Viet Nam, the Philippines, Malaysia, Indonesia, Papua New Guinea, and northern Australia.
+The long-term November-December-January 2025 forecast (Figures 3 & 4) indicates likely above-average precipitation over the Philippines, Indonesia, Papua New Guinea, and northwest Australia.
+During the same time, temperatures are highly likely to be above-average over Myanmar, western and southern Thailand, southern Cambodia, southern Viet Nam, the Philippines, Malaysia, Indonesia, Papua New Guinea, western Australia, and New Zealand.

-Figure 4: Probabilistic forecast for most likely June-July-August (JJA) 2024 temperature tercile, based on May conditions.
+Figure 4: Probabilistic forecast for most likely November-December-January (NDJ) 2025 temperature tercile, based on October conditions.
 The white colour indicates that there is no dominant category across the model forecasts.
 Source: WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble